onnx/onnx/docs/Operators.md

 ### <a name="ReduceLogSum"></a><a name="reducelogsum">**ReduceLogSum**</a>

   Computes the log sum of the input tensor's element along the provided axes.
-The resultedtensor has the same rank as the input if keepdims equal 1.
-If keepdims equal 0, thenthe resulted tensor have the reduced dimension pruned.
+The resulted tensor has the same rank as the input if keepdims equal 1.
+If keepdims equal 0, then the resulted tensor have the reduced dimension pruned.

-  The above behavior is similar to numpy, with the exception that numpy default keepdims toFalse instead of True.
+  The above behavior is similar to numpy, with the exception that numpy default keepdims to False instead of True.

 #### Version